-We expect to receive net proceeds of approximately \$281.7 million from the sale of the 13,750,000 common units we are offering (including the net capital contribution of \$5.7 million from our general partner to maintain its 2% general partner interest).
-The net proceeds are based on an assumed public offering price of \$20.90 per common unit after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We will receive net proceeds of approximately \$296.9 million from the sale of the 15,000,000 common units we are offering (including the net capital contribution of \$5.9 million from our general partner to maintain its 2% general partner interest) after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 The underwriters will receive no discount or commission on the sale of an aggregate 1,751,500 common units to an entity controlled by Mr. Duncan, to Mr. Andras and to two other members of our senior management team.
-If the underwriters exercise their over-allotment option in full, we will receive net proceeds of approximately \$323.9 million, including a proportionate net capital contribution of \$6.5 million from our general partner.
+If the underwriters exercise their over-allotment option in full, we will receive net proceeds of approximately \$341.3 million, including a proportionate net capital contribution of \$6.8 million from our general partner.

 We will use a portion of the net proceeds from this offering, including our general partner's proportionate capital contribution, (i) to temporarily reduce borrowings outstanding under our multi-year revolving credit facility, which indebtedness was incurred for working capital purposes and to finance various business acquisitions and investments, and (ii) to fund a portion of the purchase price at the closing of the Step Two and Step Three merger transactions or, in the event the merger does not close, for working capital purposes or for future acquisitions.
 We will use the net proceeds from any exercise of the underwriters' over-allotment option, including any additional capital contribution from our general partner, in the manner discussed in the preceding sentence.
-As of July 29, 2004, our multi-year revolving credit facility had an interest rate of approximately 2.2%.
+As of August 4, 2004, our multi-year revolving credit facility had an interest rate of approximately 2.2%.
 Amounts paid on our multi-year revolving credit facility may be reborrowed from time to time.